 The Whittier History Room is located on the mezzanine of the Central Library and is home to the Whittier Local History Collection.
 The purpose of this collection is to collect, preserve and make available to the public materials reflecting the development of the City of Whittier and surrounding areas.
 The main areas of collection are Whittier history, Whittier Hills and California history.
 The Whittier history collection includes Whittier College yearbooks, local high school yearbooks, Whittier City Directories, local telephone books, Haines Directories, and titles by local authors.

 There are various files and archives supporting both the Whittier Hills and the Whittier History collections.
 These consist of clipping files, periodicals, pamphlets and ephemera.
-Selected materials have been digitized and are available in the Visual Collection (currently library use only).
+Selected materials have been digitized and are available in the Visual Collection.

-The Map Collection (currently library use only) contains over 250 maps.
+The Map Collection contains over 250 maps.
 A listing of the entire collection can be found on this website.
 A selection of these maps has been digitized and is available online.

 Our collections of photographs document Whittier, the surrounding areas and its people.
 It is made up of several collections such as the Espolt, Whittier National Trust & Savings Bank, and (most recently acquired) the White-Bailey, as well as individual gifts.
 This collection continues to grow and we encourage any donations that would broaden and enhance its scope and depth.